Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. this is the process of systematically applying engineering principles, tools, methods, for developing and the maintening of high quality systems. in the technology industry it helps by enabling the cration of software products and systems that powers our modern life in the aspect of communications, commerce, healthcare, entertainment.
+Explain what software engineering is and discuss its importance in the technology industry. this is the process of systematically applying engineering principles, tools, methods, for developing and the maintening of high quality software systems. in the technology industry it helps by enabling the cration of software products and systems that powers our modern life in the aspect of communications, commerce, healthcare, entertainment.